FlemingJohn/CodeTube/README.md

 - **Client-Side First (Chrome Built-in AI)**: For users on supported browsers, the following features run directly on-device for instant results:
     - **"Generate Summary"**: Creates initial notes for a chapter based on the transcript.
-    - **"AI Edit" (Proofreader, Rewriter, Translator)**: Corrects grammar, refines existing notes, or translates them into different languages.
+    - **"Writing Tools" (Proofreader, Rewriter, Translator)**: Corrects grammar, refines existing notes, or translates them into different languages.

 - **Server-Side Fallback & Advanced Features (Gemini API via Genkit)**: If the browser's built-in AI is unavailable, the above features seamlessly fall back to our server-side Genkit flows.
 The following more complex features always run on the server:
     - **Course Mentor & Learning Plan Generator**: